Tips for preparing younger children for school

 • talk to your child about their worries and answer their questions honestly.
 Let them know it is okay to feel nervous, but that you will be there for them

-• arrange a meeting with the Special Educational Needs Coordinator (SENCO) to discuss your child's needs and any support they might require.
-It is also important that you arrange a meeting with your child's teacher
+• arrange a meeting with your child's teacher and the Special Educational Needs Coordinator (SENCO) to discuss your child's needs and support they might require.

 • share information about your child's current routines, communication methods, and any tools they use to help them learn

-• the Admission School Team in Southend-on-Sea City Council has created a guidance for parent carers (starting school).
+• the Admissions Team has created guidance about starting school with special educational needs.
 It includes questions you can ask the school SENCo/teacher, and general application advice where it is recommended to include your child's needs in the application form

-• relaxation techniques: if your child gets anxious, work with the school to identify calming strategies they can use.
-The School Nursing Team can also help with your child's emotional wellbeing
+• if your child gets anxious, work with the school to identify calming strategies.
+The School Nursing Service can support and signpost

-• look at books about starting school that can help prepare your child for the experience
+• read books about starting school with your child